 Note: This is a summary of the instructions.
 The full ingredients and instructions are shown in the recipe card below.

 Step 1.
-In a large bowl, cream the butter, icing sugar and vanilla extract with an electric whisk.
+Cream the butter, sifted icing sugar, and vanilla extract in a large bowl with an electric whisk.

 Step 2.
-Add the flour and custard powder.
+Add the sifted flour and custard powder.

 Step 3.
 Mix with a spoon or spatula until it comes together.

 Step 4.
-Take out a couple of tablespoons with your hands and roll into a ball.
+Take out a tablespoon of dough and roll it into a ball with your hands.
 Make an indentation with the bottom of a spoon or with your finger.

 Step 5.
 Fill with enough jam so that it doesn't overflow.

 Step 6.
-Bake in the oven for 10-12 minutes.
-It's important to leave the Jam Drops on the baking tray for 10 minutes as they will still be soft.
+Bake in the oven for 12-14 minutes.
+It's essential to leave the Jam Drops on the baking tray for 10 minutes as they will still be soft.

 FAQs & Expert Tips